Want to go deeper?

 How do I start?

-You are welcome to join the programme at any time.
+You are welcome to join the programme at any time, but as this is a more in-depth class we normally encourage people to start first with the drop-in classes.
 Please contact us to arrange a free taster session – email email@example.com or ask at one of our drop-in classes.

 When you join the Foundation Programme, you commit to studying one book – or section of a as appropriate.
 This can take differing lengths of time, depending on which book is being studied, and how far through we are.